ndiego/genesis-columns-advanced/readme.txt

 * [clearfix] - Adds a clearfix
 * [vertical-spacer] – Adds a clear as well as some vertical separation
-* [column-container] …Column Content… [/column-container] – Useful for wrapping columns
+* [column-container] …Column Content… [/column-container] – Useful for wrapping column rows

 **Class Attribute**